petershin/liferay-learn/docs/dxp-cloud/latest/en/manage-and-optimize/application-metrics.md

 # Application Metrics

-With Liferay DXP Cloud's built-in monitoring, you can track resources used by each environment service.
+With Liferay Cloud's built-in monitoring, you can track resources used by each environment service.
 These application metrics include memory and CPU usage, as well as network data transfer.
-Metrics are available for the default DXP Cloud stack services: Webserver, Liferay, Search, Database, and Backup.
+Metrics are available for the default Liferay Cloud stack services: Webserver, Liferay, Search, Database, and Backup.

 ## Service Popover

-You can quickly see a service's current resource usage from several pages in your DXP Cloud environment, including the environment's _Overview_ and _Services_ pages, and the individual service pages.
+You can quickly see a service's current resource usage from several pages in your Liferay Cloud environment, including the environment's _Overview_ and _Services_ pages, and the individual service pages.
 View a popover of any service's resource usage by hovering over the service's icon.

 ![Hover over a service's icon.](./application-metrics/images/01.png)